1,691 words, 9 minutes read time.

 Day 2: London → Cotswolds

 The real highlight?
 Stourhead Gardens, where Mr. Darcy proposed to Elizabeth in the 2005 Pride & Prejudice.
-I’m not saying I teared up or anything, but I definitely did a happy dance.
+I’m not saying I teared up or anything, but I did a happy dance.

-I also made a quick stop in Lacock, a village straight out of a film set because, well, it literally is one (Harry Potter and Downton Abbey to name a few).
+I also made a quick stop in Lacock, a village straight out of a film set because, well, it literally is one (Harry Potter and Downton Abbey, to name a few).

 Let’s pause here: driving in the UK is not for the faint of heart.
 I’ve tackled the Amalfi Coast and thought I could handle it.
 But y’all, the brain gymnastics required to stay on the left side of the road, in the right side of the car, while navigating mini-lanes and stone hedges is something else.
 If you’re a confident driver, go for it- but be warned.
 I was sweating through my coat.